 “The simplification of life is one of the steps to inner peace.
 A persistent simplification will create an inner and outer well-being that places harmony in one’s life.”

-The daily life can be busy, hectic and sometimes overwhelming.
+The daily life can be busy, hectic and at times overwhelming.

 It may sometimes feel like bringing just a little more inner peace and calmness into your life is a hopeless wish.

 But it doesn’t have to be that way.
-Small and smart changes can bring in both small and over time bigger rewards.
+Small and smart changes can over time make a big difference.

-So today I would like to share 10 of my own favorite tips for finding more peace and calmness in everyday life.
+So today I’d like to share 15 of my own favorite tips for finding more peace and calmness in everyday life.

 - Find a relaxation technique that works for you.
 I like belly breathing and working out to release tensions and recharge during the day.
 What works for you?
 Long walks, music, yoga, meditation or going for a swim?
 Find out and do that.

 - Don’t make mountains out of molehills.
 This can create a lot of unnecessary stress.
-When facing what looks like a mountain then ask yourself questions like: Does someone on the planet have it worse than me?
+When facing what looks like a mountain ask yourself questions like: Does someone on the planet have it worse than me right now?
 Will this matter in 5 years?
-These questions help you zoom out and realize that in most cases things aren’t really that bad and you can handle them.
+These questions help you to zoom out and realize that things may not be that bad and that you can handle them.

-- Declutter your world, declutter your mind.
-Just take 5 minutes to declutter your workspace or the room you are in.
-A decluttered, simplified and ordered space around you brings clarity and order to the mind.
-So don’t stop at the workspace or the room you are in.
+- Unclutter your world, unclutter your mind.
+Just take 3 minutes to declutter your workspace or the room you’re in.
+A uncluttered, simplified and ordered space around you brings clarity and order to the mind.
+So don’t stop there.
 Declutter, simplify and organize your home and life too to live in a more relaxing environment.

 - Use a minimalistic workspace.
-My work space is just a laptop on a small black desk made out of wood.
+My work space is just a laptop on a wooden desk.
 I use a comfy chair and there is room for my glass of water beside the computer.
 That’s it.
 There are no distractions here.
 Just me, the computer and the water.
 This brings peace and makes it easier to focus during my working hours.

 - Accept and let go.
 Now is now.
-But if something negative from the past – something someone said, something someone did – is still in your mind then accept and let that feeling and thought in instead of trying to push it away.
-When it is there, when you accept that it is then it starts to lose power.
-And while the facts may still be there in your head the negative feelings are much less powerful or gone.
+But if something negative from the past – something someone said, something someone did – is still on your mind then accept and let that feeling and thought in instead of trying to push it away.
+When you accept that it is then it starts to lose power.
+And while the facts may still be there in your head the negative feelings become a lot less powerful.
 At this point, let that thing go like you are throwing out a bag of old clothes.
 And direct your focus to the present moment and something better instead.

 - Escape for a while.
-Read a novel (I like twisty thrillers), watch your favorite TV-show or a movie.
+Read a novel, watch your favorite TV-show or a movie.
 It’s simple but it works well to just release pressure and relax.

 - Solve a problem that is weighing down on you.
 Don’t procrastinate anymore.
 Solve your problem and release it and all the underlying stress and tension that it is creating in your life.
 You probably already know what to do, you are just not doing it yet.
 But the longer you wait the worse the tension inside becomes.
-So get up from your chair and get started on doing it now.
+So get up from your chair and get started on doing it for just 1-3 minutes right now.

 - Breathe.
 When stressed, lost in a problem or the past or future in your mind breathe with your belly for two minutes and just focus on the air going in and out.
 This will calm your body down and bring your mind back into the present moment again.